ymoldabe/backend/wheres-my-pizza/QUESTIONS.md

 - [ ] Yes
 - [ ] No

-### Does the program publish order messages to RabbitMQ kitchen queue?
+### Does the program publish order messages to the RabbitMQ kitchen queue?
 - [ ] Yes
 - [ ] No

-## Kitchen Worker Implementation
+## Kitchen Worker
 ### Do Kitchen Workers consume orders from the correct queues?
 - [ ] Yes
 - [ ] No